British Rail Class 465: Traction equipment replacement

-Plans were drawn up in 2007 to improve reliability of the BREL and ABB units (Class 465/0 and 465/1) by the installation of new traction equipment.
-The new package was developed by Hitachi Rail.
-It was retrofitted across all 97 465/0 and 465/1s trains over the course of 2009/2010.
+Plans were drawn up in 2007 to improve the reliability of the BREL and ABB units (Classes 465/0 and 465/1) by the installation of new traction equipment.
+The new package was developed and manufactured by Hitachi Rail.
+It was retrofitted across all 97 465/0 and 465/1 trains over the course of 2009/2010.
 Brush Traction, the supplier/manufacturer of the original traction equipment, worked as consultants to assist in retro-fitting the new equipment.

 Refurbishment

-In 2005, the first 34 465/2 units (465201-465234) were given an extensive refurbishment at Doncaster Works.
-This included new interior panelling, new flooring, new lighting, new seat moquette (in the same grey and blue design as on the Class 375 Electrostars) and the addition of a new first class seating area at the front and rear of the units, amongst other changes.
-This was done to allow them to be transferred to outer-suburban routes alongside the Class 375s.
+In 2005, the first 34 465/2 units (465201–465234) were given an extensive refurbishment at Doncaster Works.
+This included new interior panelling, new flooring, new lighting, new seat moquette (in the same grey and blue design as on the Class 375 Electrostars) and the addition of a new first class compartment at the front and rear of the units, plus many other changes.
+This was done to allow them to be moved to outer-suburban routes alongside the Class 375s.
 They would be replaced on inner suburban services by Class 376s.
 They were reclassified as a separate sub-fleet designated 465/9 (465901–465934) and replaced the remaining Class 423 slam-door stock.
-The last in Network SouthEast livery was repainted in September 2007.
+The last train in the original Network SouthEast livery was repainted in September 2007.

-Between 2010 and 2012, all Class 465/0 and 465/1s had an overhaul by RailCare of door systems, air systems, couplings and trailer bogies.
+Between 2010 and 2012, all Class 465/0 and 465/1s had an overhaul by RailCare of their door systems, air systems, couplings and trailer bogies.
 It was also at this time that all of the seats were given a retrim in Southeastern current mauve and blue seat moquette.

 A further refresh of the entire Class 465 fleet took place gradually from 2016.
-This included the installation of new wheelchair spaces and fully accessible toilets, more handrails and tactile floor surfaces in the vestibule areas, and louder more audible door alarms.
-This was in order to maintain RVAR (Railway Vehicle Accessibility Regulations) compliance.
-The Met-Cam units also had new doors fitted.
+This included the installation of new wheelchair spaces and fully accessible toilets, more handrails, and tactile floor surfaces in the vestibule areas, and louder, more audible door alarms.
+This was done in order to maintain RVAR (Railway Vehicle Accessibility Regulations) compliance.
+The Metro-Cammell units also had new doors fitted.

+In 2025, unit 465908 was re-painted into Network SouthEast livery and named after Chris Green, the former managing director of Network South East.
+This was done as part of celebrations marking the 200th anniversary of modern railways.

 Fleet details

+Named units

+Unit 465908 is named Chris Green.